 If the activated carbon has been transported to the facility in bulk bags, the frames used to discharge the bags usually require additional accessories to completely empty the activated carbon from the bag.
 This includes features such as spring-loaded frames that will elongate and stretch the bags as they empty and lighten, making them rigid and removing any pockets of activated carbon cornered in the bags.
 Bag-activating devices are generally effective in agitating this material, dislodging collections of activated carbon, and promoting a better flow.
 Some of these bag-activating devices also serve as a dust-tight seal between the bulk bag and the receiving hopper.

 As the activated carbon fills the receiving hopper, the air inside the vessel is forced out.
 Unless this air passes through a filter, the possibility of airborne activated carbon dust particles escaping into the surrounding atmosphere is increased.
 A dust collector mounted on the discharger frame will contain the activated carbon dust inside the conveyance system.
-This not only lowers the amount of housekeeping efforts necessary, but the
+This not only lowers the amount of housekeeping efforts

 If the activated carbon is packaged in smaller bags, a bag-dumping station with a dust hood, and filter cartridges is likely sufficient to support the manual unloading of the material.
 As mentioned previously, a pneumatic pulse can be used to clean the filters and return the activated carbon back into the receiving hopper.
 A bag compactor connected to the bag dumping station, can allow the operator to pass the empty bags directly to a compactor, thereby reducing the volume of waste while containing dust.